arh-eu/gds-java-sdk/README.md

 ##### URL

 The URL of the GDS instance you would like to connect to.
-By default, "ws://127.0.0.1:8080/gate" will be used (this assumes that your local computer has a GDS instance or the server simulator running on the port 8080).
+By default, "ws://127.0.0.1:8888/gate" will be used (this assumes that your local computer has a GDS instance or the server simulator running on the port 8888).

 ##### USERNAME

 The username you would like to use to login to the GDS.
-By default, "user" will be used.
+By default, "username" will be used.

 ##### PASSWORD